rlucioni/blog/content/posts/example/index.md

 ## H2 Heading (with id!)

+This is an h2.
+It's smaller than an h1.
+All headers should have an ID assigned to them.

+### H3 Heading

+This is an h3.
+Getting smaller.

+#### H4 Heading

+This is an h4.
+As small as we get!

+##### H5 Heading

+This is an h5.
+No difference.

+###### H6 Heading

+This is an h6.
+No difference.

+## Code

 Now let's look at some code.
 Here's some `inline code`.

-### H3 Heading

 What about code blocks?
 This one uses code fences.
 I hope it has [syntax highlighting](https://gohugo.io/content-management/syntax-highlighting/)!